Top US-China exchanges since Biden took office

 Taiwan was the focus of 90-minute, "direct and honest" talks between Blinken and Wang on the margins of the U.N.
 General Assembly in New York, a U.S official told reporters.

-The talks came just over a month after U.S. House Speaker Nancy Pelosi visited Taiwan, the democratic island China claims as its own, triggering a furious reaction from Beijing.
+The talks came just over a month after U.S. House of Representatives Speaker Nancy Pelosi visited Taiwan, the democratic island China claims as its own, triggering a furious reaction from Beijing.

 BIDEN, XI MEET IN BALI - Nov.
 14, 2022